tychaney/Peloton-Data-to-Google-Sheets/README.md

 Feel free to reach out with any questions you have or buy me a coffee :) Venmo: @TylerChaney
 # Future Releases
 Future releases include the following:
-1. Rounding of all data to 2 decimal points
+1. A script to automatically produce the Google Sheet (rather than utilizing the copying and pasting of the example found below)
-2. A script to automatically produce the Google Sheet (rather than utilizing the copying and pasting of the example found below)
+2. Conditional Formatting Built into the script (Not Just the Google Sheet)

 # General Setup
 Python3 and the following dependencies are required to run this script properly